- Sophie – At sea

 “Oh yeah, sorry luv.”

 “What’s that one say?”
 I say pointing to a tattoo on Carl’s arm.

-“Chelsea till death do us part” says Wayne smugly.
+“Stacey till death do us part” says Wayne knowingly.

 “No the fucking tarts shacked up wiv me big cunt of a brother.”

 “No one, vats why we’re ere.
 What about you?
 Bet there’s loads after you, wiv you being rich ‘n that.”

 “And nice to look at, lovely hair” chipped in Wayne.

 “Thank you Wayne, it’s nice to get a compliment.”